 Splat: The Fraternities, which all specialize in something specific.

-the Dreamers specialize in communicating through dreams across eras.
+the Dreamers in communicating through dreams across eras,

-the Quicker look into hauntings, strange phenomenon, and cleaning up after hopeless cases of Frag.
+the Quicker in looking into hauntings and strange phenomena and cleaning up after hopeless cases of Frag,

-the Thespians specialize in disguise, and periodically replace levellers or other time travelers.
+and the Thespians in disguise and the replacement of levellers or other time travelers.

 Teleporters and Transporters: Every spanner can teleport some distance in space, whether or not they travel through time.
-This is "free" as far as their Span is concerned.
+This is treated as time travel with a length of 0, so it's "free" as far as their Span is concerned.